AndrewC101/PokemonTrueRed/README.md

   - Machop and Meowth evolve at level 25
 - Nearly all fully evolved Pokemon have an updated level up moveset
 - Scyther and Pinsir now know Twineedle
-- Aerodactyl, Kabutops and Omastar can learn Rock Slide and Earthquake
+- Aerodactyl, Kabutops, Omastar, Hitmonchan and Hitmonlee can learn Rock Slide and Earthquake
 - Dragonite and Charizard can learn Fly
 - Pikachu and Raichu can learn Surf
 - Moltres can learn Solarbeam